The Parksdale House, Northampton County, NC

 Taken last Wednesday August 6, 2025 in the rain.

 The Parksdale House in Rich Square, North Carolina, is a striking Greek Revival home built around 1857.
-Set on a 2-acre lot in the heart of town, it boasts wide-plank heart pine floors, five fireplaces, and generously sized rooms bathed in natural light from its many windows.
-Though in need of restoration, the house retains much of its original charm, including period hardware and trim.
-Rich Square itself is steeped in history, known for its Quaker roots and agricultural heritage, and is home to nearby attractions like Sylvan Heights Bird Park and the Brady C. Jefcoat Museum of Americana.
-Today, the Parksdale House is in the early stages of a thoughtful restoration, promising to preserve its historic character for years to come.
+Set on a two-acre lot in the heart of town, it features wide-plank heart pine floors, five fireplaces, and spacious rooms filled with natural light from its many windows.
+Though time has taken its toll, the house still holds onto much of its original charm—period hardware, hand-carved trim, and a quiet elegance that speaks to its history.
+Rich Square itself is steeped in heritage, known for its Quaker roots and agricultural past, and is just a short drive from places like Sylvan Heights Bird Park and the Brady C. Jefcoat Museum of Americana.

 Fall of 2024